 Noodles are smothered in meat sauce made of ground/minced meat with Chinese black bean sauce and topped with refreshing shreds of cucumber.
 Zha jiang mian is our household favorite noodle.

 Talking about zha jiang mian, I’m taken back to my almost-once-a-week-date with my sister at the Crystal Jade Restaurant in Singapore.
 Zha jiang mian was always what we ordered.
 I really like the zha jiang mian noodle there.
 Zha jiang mian is originated from northern China.
 Zha jiang means bean sauce and mian means noodles in Chinese language.
 The noodles are served with a meat sauce poured on top of it.
-The sauce are made of fermented black beans, it’s kinda sweet, and salty at the same time.
-I couldn’t have enough of it when my sister first introduced it to me (thank you sis!).
-Now, I gotta make my own because there is no Crystal Jade here in the Arctic.
+The meat sauce is made with ground meat, usually pork is used and simmered in sweet bean sauce (tian mian jiang).